What causes warts on feet & how to get rid of feet warts?

-- Use an over-the-counter salicylic acid preparation available at the pharmacy in liquid, gel, pad or ointment form.
+- Use an over-the-counter salicylic acid solution is available at the pharmacy in liquid, gel, pad, or ointment form.
 Be sure to follow package directions because over-application of these products can burn the skin.
 Periodically sand and re-treat the wart.
 It can take several months to get rid of a large one using these treatments.
 Warts can spread, so monitor your feet closely and treat warts when they are small.
 Soak the affected area in warm water for five minutes before applying the salicylic acid.
 This will enhance the effects of the medication.

 For extra comfort

-H-Warts Formula is perfect for plantar warts and is natural and gentle on the skin.
+For many reasons, carrying out that plantar warts treatment is best as quickly as possible.
+All-natural treatment alternative like H-Warts Formula is perfect for plantar warts and is natural and gentle on the skin.

 Landis MN, et al. Recalcitrant plantar warts treated with recombinant quadrivalent human papillomavirus vaccine.
 Journal of the American Academy of Dermatology.
 2012;67:e73.